ESP32 + Termux + USB OTG

 protocol

-Compact framed protocol with sliding-window flow control over USB CDC bulk transfer.
-Not serial ASCII.
+Compact framed protocol with flow control over USB CDC bulk transfer — shared transport for every module.

 Up and running in minutes

 Works on any stock Android phone with a USB OTG port.
 No root.
 No custom ROM.
-No kernel modules.
+No kernel modules — the same setup carries forward as new radio modules ship.

 01